rwesson/pnchem2018/README.md

-This repository containts data reduction and analysis scripts, which should allow anyone who wants to do so to reproduce the results presented in Wesson et al. 2018 (arXiv: 1807.09272).
+This repository containts data reduction and analysis scripts, which should allow anyone who wants to do so to reproduce the results presented in Wesson et al. 2018 (https://ui.adsabs.harvard.edu/abs/2018MNRAS.480.4589W).
 If you try it and encounter any problems or discrepancies, please let me know.

 # 1: Get the raw data